Ezekiel bread dates back to biblical times. It is made of sprouted grains and legumes and is a good fiber, protein, and complex carbohydrate source.

 It is a high-density fiber.
 Dietary fiber binds bile acids excreted with fats and cholesterol as fecal matter.
 The more fiber, the more bile acids, fat, and cholesterol leave the body.

 The liver functions best with a low-sugar, low-fat, and high-fiber diet, something you cannot get from refined foods.
 It provides an optimum condition for the liver to neutralize toxins in our bodies thoroughly.

 - High Nutritional Value – It has a broader range of nutrients when compared to white bread.

-- Weight Loss – It is lower in starch and higher in fibre.
+- Weight Loss – It is lower in starch and higher in fiber.

-- Blood Sugar – It is lower in carb content, which means lower sugar spikes.
+- Blood Sugar is lower in carb content, meaning lower sugar spikes.